Zottel/MoodFirmware/README.rst

 *This description is focused on the lowlevel programming of colour sequences.*

 The Moodlight uses a simple bytecode format to execute sequences of colour changes.
+The instructions are inspired by the BlinkM_ project.

-Initially, execution starts at the beginning of the built-in EEPROM, but every HID report sent from connected host devices is immediatly executed and may run until the next report arrives.
+Initially, execution starts at the beginning of the built-in EEPROM, but every HID report sent from connected host devices is immediatly executed and may run until the next report arrives or jump back into EEPROM.

 Bytecode Format